Sara-Sundin/SizeMeApp/README.md

 <hr>

 ## Lighthouse
 I used Chrome Dev Tools Lightouse to help improve the website's performance, accessibility, SEO, and user experience.
 The first time I ran the testing I received messages for improvement that I have recorded in the [TESTING.md](TESTING.md).
+After fixing the issues I received a full score on all components.
 The Lighthouse tool provided actionable insights to optimize speed and fix issues.

 <hr>